Offline-backup workflow in Azure Backup

 After the operation finishes, the staging location is ready to be used for disk preparation.

-\Microsoft Azure Recovery Services *Agent\Utils*
+\Microsoft Azure Recovery Services Agent\Utils\

 - The copy computer can access the staging location for the offline-seeding workflow by using the same network path that was provided in the Initiate offline backup workflow.

-- BitLocker is enabled on the computer.
+- BitLocker is enabled on the copy computer.

+The copy computer can access the Azure portal.
 If necessary, the copy computer can be the same as the source computer.

 Open an elevated command prompt on the copy computer with the AzureOfflineBackupDiskPrep utility directory as the current directory, and run the following command:

-*.\AzureOfflineBackupDiskPrep.exe* s:<*Staging Location Path*> [p:<*Path to PublishSettingsFile*>]
+.\AzureOfflineBackupDiskPrep.exe s:<Staging Location Path>

-Parameter Description s:<Staging Location Path> Mandatory input that's used to provide the path to the staging location that you entered in the Initiate offline backup workflow. p:<Path to PublishSettingsFile> Optional input that's used to provide the path to the Azure Publish Settings file that you entered in the Initiate offline backup workflow.
+Parameter Description s:<Staging Location Path> Mandatory input used to provide the path to the staging location that you entered in the Initiate offline backup workflow. p:<Path to PublishSettingsFile> Optional input that's used to provide the path to the Azure Publish Settings file that you entered in the Initiate offline backup workflow.

-When you run the command, the tool requests the selection of the Azure Import job that corresponds to the drives that need to be prepared.
+When you run the command, the utility requests the selection of the Azure Import job that corresponds to the drives that need to be prepared.
 If only a single import job is associated with the provided staging location, you see a screen like the one that follows.

 Enter the drive letter without the trailing colon for the mounted disk that you want to prepare for transfer to Azure.